Reynoutria japonica: Europe

 European adventurer Philipp Franz von Siebold transported Japanese knotweed from a Japanese volcano to Leiden, Netherlands.
 By 1850, a specimen from this plant was donated by Von Siebold to the Royal Botanic Gardens, Kew.
 It was favoured by gardeners because it looked like bamboo and grew everywhere.
 Ann Conolly provided the first authoritative work on the history and distribution of the plant in the UK and Europe in the 1970s.
-According to The Daily Telegraph, the weed has travelled rapidly, aided by rail and water networks.
+According to The Daily Telegraph, the plant has travelled rapidly, aided by rail and water networks.
 In the UK, Japanese knotweed is a single female clone.
 However, it is able to readily hybridise with related species.
+The hybrid with giant knotweed, Fallopia × bohemica or Reynoutria × bohemica, can produce viable seed and has been considered potentially more invasive and harder to control, although evidence for different responses to control methods remains inconclusive.

 In the UK, Japanese knotweed is established in the wild in many parts of the country and creates problems due to the impact on biodiversity, flood management and damage to property.
 It is an offence under section 14(2) of the Wildlife and Countryside Act 1981 to "plant or otherwise cause to grow in the wild" any plant listed in Schedule nine, Part II to the Act, which includes Japanese knotweed.
 As of 2014, householders and landlords in residential areas who do not control the plant in their gardens, can receive an on-the-spot fine or be prosecuted.
 It is also classed as "controlled waste" in Britain under part 2 of the Environmental Protection Act 1990.
 This requires disposal at licensed landfill sites.

-Some home owners in the United Kingdom are unable to sell their homes if there is any evidence of knotweed on the property.
+In the United Kingdom, evidence or suspected evidence of knotweed can affect saleability and lending decisions because surveyors, lenders and owners treat infestation as a property-risk and management issue.
 The species is expensive to remove.
 It cost £70 million to eradicate knotweed from 10 acres of the London 2012 Olympic Games velodrome and aquatic centre.
 Defra's Review of Non-native Species Policy states that a national eradication programme would be prohibitively expensive at £1.56 billion.
 The Centre for Ecology and Hydrology has been using citizen science to develop a system that gives a knotweed risk rating throughout Britain.

 The decision was taken on 9 March 2010 in the UK to release into the wild a Japanese psyllid insect, Aphalara itadori.
 Its diet is highly specific to Japanese knotweed and shows good potential for its control.
 Controlled release trials began in South Wales in 2016.

 In Scotland, the Wildlife and Natural Environment (Scotland) Act 2011 came into force in July 2012, superseding the Wildlife and Countryside Act 1981.
 This act states that is an offence to spread, intentionally or unintentionally, Japanese knotweed (or other invasive species).

-In Northern Ireland, it has been recorded from Counties Down, Antrim and Londonderry.
+In Northern Ireland, it has been recorded in Counties Down, Antrim and Londonderry.
 The earliest record is in 1872.

 In the Republic of Ireland, it has been recorded from Howth Head, County Dublin at Doldrum Bay.